u-bmc/u-bmc/docs/README.md

 - The init binary within initramfs then takes over, which is designed to be minimalistic to ensure a swift transition to the actual root file system.
 - It optionally loads an authentication key into the kernel's session keyring if UBIFS authentication is enabled.
 - The init process mounts all necessary pseudo filesystems (such as proc, sys, and dev) and the 'root' and 'data' UBIFS partitions.
-- Finally, it performs the switch_root operation, transitioning from the initramfs to the actual root file system on the 'root' UBIFS partition.
+- Finally, it performs the `switch_root` operation, transitioning from the initramfs to the actual root file system on the 'root' UBIFS partition.
 - Handing over control to the u-bmc operator running with PID 1.

 ### Operator

+Following the `switch_root` process, the new root file system takes over with /sbin/operator as the init process (PID 1):

+- The operator binary encompasses the entire U-BMC userspace and represents the final step in the BMC's boot process.
+- As PID 1, it orchestrates all subsequent operations within the BMC userspace.
-This is the main userspace application within the BMC stack.
-The U-BMC Operator handles the business logic of the BMC, including service routines and external interface calls (like gRPC, Redfish over HTTP[S]).
-It serves as the core program of the BMC, managing and orchestrating various management tasks and interfaces.
+- The operator handles all business logic within U-BMC, including service routines and external interfaces such as gRPC and Redfish served over HTTPS.
+- It ensures that all management functions are performed, and services are running as expected, marking the end of the bootflow and the beginning of the operational state for the BMC.